weaversa/cryptol-course/labs/LorumIpsum/LoremIpsumAnswers.md

 Let's begin.

-# Lorum Ipsum Key Generation Specification
+# Lorem Ipsum Key Generation Specification

 This document specifies how to generate key material for interoperability with the [KLI20](KLI20.cry) end cryptographic